Green tea is beneficial to both adults and children. There is no harm besides the fact that it is a caffeine and can keep you awake.

 Car servicing helps spot any problems early and fixing them before they develop into something more serious.
 Just like having your teeth regularly checked by the dentist will help keep fillings away, having your often car serviced should prolong it's performance.

-motor vehicle service is a series of maintenance procedures carried out at a set time interval or after the vehicle has travelled a certain distance.
+A motor vehicle service is a series of maintenance procedures carried out at a set time interval or after the vehicle has travelled a certain distance.
 The service intervals are specified by the vehicle manufacturer in a service schedule and some modern cars display the due date for the next service electronically on the instrument panel.

 The completed services are usually recorded in a service book which is rubber stamped by the service centre upon completion of each service.
 A complete service history usually adds to the resale value of a vehicle.